sophiafling/cahoots-impact-eugene/data_cleaning/README_data_prep.md

 - CAD data is combined across years and standardized
 - Timestamps are converted to datetime format and used to create year and month variables
 - MCSLC data is filtered to Eugene and aligned to match CAD variables
+- Call types are recoded into shared categories to ensure consistency across CAD and MCSLC data
 - Both datasets are merged into a single combined dataset

+## Standardizing Call Types

+The CAD and MCSLC datasets use different naming conventions for call types (nature in CAD and “reason for dispatch” in MCSLC), which makes direct comparison difficult.
+To address this:
+- The most frequent call types in each dataset were examined using frequency counts
+- Differences in terminology between CAD and MCSLC were identified
+- A set of broader, shared call categories was created (e.g., Mental Health, Welfare Check, Traffic, Property/Crime, etc.)
+- A custom recoding function was applied to both datasets to map original call types into these shared categories This step ensures that call types are comparable across datasets

 ### Handling CAHOOTS Identification